ferajofficial/User-App/README.md

-An app that uses Flutter and Firebase, as well as a REST Full API, for logging in and signing up using email addresses and passwords.
+An app that uses Flutter and Firebase, as well as a RESTFul API, for logging in and signing up using email addresses and passwords.
 Google Sign in and Anonymous Sign In are also supported.
 It supports Android, iOS and Web as well.

 There are three Screens in this App i.e, 1.UserDetails , 2.UserLocation , 3.Profile .